TomasKamusaki/Splunk-Ubuntu-25.04-Fail/README.md

 My first days in cybersecurity

-Spent arount 15 hours for 2 days on Splunk.
-Day befor spent 6-7 hours but got the same result with Wazuh.
+Spent arount 15 hours of 2 days on Splunk 25-26 of September 2025.
+Day befor spent 6-7 hours but got the same result with Wazuh 24 of September 2025

 Was using my home lab: 2 computers wich had closed local network without internet + one more laptop with internet conection to be able to send something on usb and after share + old router